 Anastasia Tsioulcas

-She has reported from the funeral of Aretha Franklin, profiled musicians and dancers in contemporary Cuba, and brought listeners into the creative process of composers Steve Reich and Terry Riley.
+On happier days, Tsioulcas has celebrated the life of the late Aretha Franklin, traveled to Havana to profile musicians and dancers, revealed the hidden artistry of an Indian virtuoso who spent 60 years in her apartment and brought listeners into the creative process of composers Steve Reich and Terry Riley.

-Tsioulcas has reported from across Europe, north and west Africa, south Asia, and Cuba for NPR and other outlets.
+Tsioulcas has also reported from north and west Africa, south Asia, and across Europe for NPR and other outlets.
 Prior to joining NPR in 2011, she was widely published as a writer and critic on both classical and world music, and was the North America editor for Gramophone Magazine and the classical music columnist for Billboard.

-Born in Boston, Tsioulcas was trained from an early age as a classical violinist and violist.
-She holds a B.A. from Barnard College, Columbia University in comparative religion.
+Born in Boston and based in New York, Tsioulcas is a lapsed classical violinist and violist (shoutout to all the overlooked violists!).
+She graduated from Barnard College, Columbia University with a B.A. in comparative religion.

 -